dsrg-uoft/hottub/README.md

 * -XX:+ProfileIntCompJitOnly : only profile jitted code; native time included in interpreted time, rather than compiled time

 ## Interpreter, Compiled/Jit, Native code profiling
-With the exception of blocking compiled time, you must first enable profiling with the `-XX:+ProfileIntComp` flag to use the counters, or you will get that the interpreter is executing 100% of the time.
+With the exception of blocking compiled time (e.g. if Java is run with the `-comp` or `-XX:+CompileTheWorld` flag), you must first enable profiling with the `-XX:+ProfileIntComp` flag, or you will get that the interpreter is executing 100% of the time.
 The following instance methods are added to the `java.lang.Thread` class, as the counters are per-thread.

 ```
 /**
- * Reset the counters.
+ * Reset the counters
  */
 void Thread#resetIntCompTimes();
 /**
- * Get blocking compile time in nanoseconds - e.g. if Java is run with the `-comp` or `-XX:+CompileTheWorld` flag
+ * Get blocking compile time in nanoseconds
  */
 long Thread#getBlockingCompileTime();
 /**